theookoye/in-memory-order-book/README.md

 #### **Postman Collection**

-A Postman collection with sample requests is available in the 📂 `examples/` folder.
+A Postman collection with sample requests is available at:
+📂 `examples/`.

 To use it:

 Open Postman. \
-Import examples/api.postman_collection.json. \
+Import `examples/api.postman_collection.json`. \
 Set the API key in the request headers.

 ### **Assumptions & Limitations**